Ten Things to Remember When Attending Mediation

 When you and your attorney provide a mediation brief to the mediator, the mediator may be more understanding of your position, and you will save time and money during mediation when you don’t have to give a history of the case and explain your wishes.
 When you outline your position in writing, you and your attorney take time to be logical, clear, and reasonable, which may not happen when you are stressed or frustrated.

-Keep it Civil.
+Keep It Civil.

 Your relationship is over; you are not going to win an argument during the mediation.
 Your goal should be to resolve without spending a ton of money by going to trial.
 If you lose your cool, you will show the other side your weakness, and they will likely push your buttons again during future hearings when the judge is present or can be told about your conduct.

-Do NOT Sign a Judgment or Final Order Without Your Family Law Attorney’s Review.
+Do Not Sign a Judgment or Final Order Without Your Family Law Attorney’s Review.

 Occasionally, an attorney will draft a proposed final Order or Judgment and bring it to the mediation or provide it to the client to review.
 You will notice that the Judgment or Order includes a lot of information that you did not discuss.
 Some of the paragraphs are required by law, and you have no choice.
 However, other paragraphs that may benefit you could be omitted, if drafted by the other party’s attorney.
 An experienced attorney will likely fine-tune some of the paragraphs in the proposed Judgment.
 Even if you reach an agreement, you are not required to sign a Judgment or Order without your attorney’s review or without taking some time to consider the options.
 An important caveat, if you leave the mediation without a signed agreement, the other party also has the option of changing his/her mind.
 Thus, if you reached a good agreement, you will benefit if your attorney is present during mediation and you can sign a binding agreement.

-Don’t Sign an Agreement If You Don’t Agree.
+Don’t Sign an Agreement if You Don’t Agree.

 If you reach an agreement during mediation, the mediator may provide you with a document that outlines your agreements and ask both of you to sign it.
 If you both sign it, it’s binding.
 There is an advantage to that – it means you do not have to go to trial.
 The end is in sight when it comes to spending money on attorney fees.
 The disadvantage is that you cannot change your mind.
 Avoid buyer’s remorse!